Special Structures

 *

-* subclass or not and whether they allow an instance of any field of a
+* - an instance of any field of a union

 *

-* type.
-However, the resulting value always contains a type variable in
+* resulting value always contains a type variable in the parameter

-* the parameter `'object_class` to allow the type of any subclass to
+* `'object_class` to allow the type of any subclass to unify with it.

-* unify with it.
-The application of the construction function is a non-
+* The application of the construction function is a non-expansive

-* for the value restriction is to defer evaluation, so a signal would
+* restriction is to defer evaluation, so a signal would have the type

 * Instead, the type is not abstract and its concrete representation - a